Case Studies

 Tata Steel

-Common Purpose India was commissioned by Tata Steel to deliver three modules of a leadership development programme to senior frontline Tata Steel officers
+Common Purpose India was commissioned by Tata Steel to deliver three modules of a leadership development programme to senior frontline Tata Steel officers.

-Tata Steel in India was developing a new steel plant in Kalinganagar, Orissa State in Eastern India and recognised the impact of the project on the local communities.
-Tata Steel wanted to use this opportunity to sensitise its frontline officers to the specific demands of their roles when engaging with the local community and wider stakeholder groups.
+Tata Steel in India was developing a new steel plant in Kalinganagar, Orissa State in Eastern India and recognized the impact of the project on the local communities.
+Tata Steel wanted to use this opportunity to sensitize its frontline officers to the specific demands of their roles when engaging with the local community and wider stakeholder groups.
 It wanted to ensure that its senior leaders delivered a successful outcome to the project for all parties involved.

 Task